 We’d be remiss if we didn’t point out there are many conflicting studies and ongoing conversations regarding the impact, if any, of social signals on SEO.

-While some say there is no connection between a business’ social signals and its website ranking for certain keywords, there are many equally strong or stronger studies siting a direct and strong connection between the two.
+While some say there is no connection between a business’ social signals and its website ranking for certain keywords, there are many equally strong or stronger studies citing a direct and strong connection between the two.

 And such a connection makes sense.
 Just as all content and links aren’t ranked equally, search engines don’t rank all social media accounts equally.
 So, the more your social content is shared, the more visibility, links, comments and overall engagement it’s going to receive…all benefiting your social signals and ultimately, your SEO.